AD0791/visitmanagementapi/README.md

 # visitmanagementapi
+---

-Web services for a visit management application - FASTAPI
+REST Web services for a visit management application - FASTAPI